Baltic Classifieds Group Executes Share Buyback

 Baltic Classifieds Group Plc (GB:BCG) has released an update.

-Baltic Classifieds Group PLC has recently executed a buyback of their shares, purchasing 33,183 shares at an average price of 236.5568p each, with the shares set for cancellation.
-The transaction leaves the company with 488,680,228 shares remaining in issue and no shares in treasury, maintaining the same number of voting rights for shareholders.
-This move is part of ongoing efforts to manage the company’s share capital effectively.
+Baltic Classifieds Group PLC has announced the buyback of 35,319 of its own shares on May 23, 2024, for cancellation, at an average price of 244.7942p per share, through Merrill Lynch International.
+After the transaction, the company’s total issued shares stand at 488,521,704, with no shares held in treasury, impacting the voting rights for shareholders.
+The action is part of their share buyback programme, reflecting a strategic move to manage their share capital.

 For further insights into GB:BCG stock, check out TipRanks’ Stock Analysis page.